azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Prerequisites.md

 ## Access to CMET (Control metadata editor tool)

-Only the privileged users can access CMET to update control metadata or to add new control.
-To elevate any user to privileged role kindly follow the steps mentioned below:
+Only privileged users have access to CMET for updating control metadata or adding new controls.
+To elevate a user to a privileged role, please follow the steps outlined below:

 - Open the [Azure portal](https://portal.azure.com/).
 - Navigate to AzTS host subscription -> AzTS host resource group.